mkadlof/plepiseq-phylogenetic-pipeline/README.md

 This project is part of [PleEpiSeq](https://www.pzh.gov.pl/projekty-i-programy/plepiseq/) project, co-funded by the European Union.

-This repository contains a Nextflow pipeline for phylogenetic analysis of viral sequences.
+This repository contains a Nextflow pipeline for phylogenetic analysis of viral and bcterial genomes.
 The pipeline is designed to be modular and can be easily extended to include additional steps or tools.

 Pipeline overview
 -----------------